7 unmistakable signs that you should go freelance

 The truth is that after the first rough months, you will have long-term projects and a steady stream of clients, some of which will work with you on a monthly contract.
 In addition, clients don’t disappear overnight.
 When a contract is about to end, start looking for your next client to increase your chances of having an income for the months to come.

-If that prospect still sounds daunting to you, then maybe you should consider a more stable job, or else you are signing up for a great deal of stress.
+If that prospect still sounds daunting to you, then maybe you should consider not going freelance, or else you are signing up for a great deal of stress.

 3. You’re able to manage your time